bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

-Sets the current stack quantity and replicates the change.
+Sets the current stack quantity, updating the world entity, notifying receivers, and saving to the database.

 **Parameters**